Endometrial (Uterine) Cancer: Staging and Treatment

 Autor: Marisa Healy, BSN, RN

-Contribuidor de contenido: Christopher Dolinsky, MD
+Contribuidor de contenido: Christopher Dolinsky, MD and Allyson Van Horn, MPH

-Fecha de la última revisión: September 15, 2023
+Fecha de la última revisión: September 15, 2025

 What is staging for cancer?

 Staging is the process of learning how much cancer is in your body and where it is.
-For endometrial cancer, tests like ultrasound, biopsy, dilation and curettage (D&C), X-Ray, CT scan, MRI, PET scan, and cystoscopy and proctoscopy may be used to help stage your cancer.
+For endometrial cancer, tests like ultrasound, biopsy, dilation and curettage (D&C), X-Ray, CT scan, MRI, PET scan, cystoscopy, and proctoscopy may be used to help stage your cancer.
 Blood tests, like a complete blood count (CBC) and tumor marker tests (such as CA-125) may also be done to help stage your cancer.
 Your providers need to know about your cancer and your health so that they can plan the best treatment for you.

-• T-describes the size/location/extent of the "primary" tumor in the endometrium.
+• T- Describes the size/location/extent of the "primary" tumor in the endometrium.

-• N-describes if the cancer has spread to the lymph nodes.
+• N- Describes if the cancer has spread to the lymph nodes.

-• M-describes if the cancer has spread to other organs (metastases).
+• M- Describes if the cancer has spread to other organs (metastases).

 How is endometrial cancer staged?